Skip to main content

 • analyse key error sources in epidemiological studies and explain their consequences on study conclusions and applications

-• provide an integrated account of the application of epidemiological methods to human health challenges, drawing on specific examples
+• provide an account of the application of epidemiological methods to human health challenges, drawing on specific examples

 • analyse ethical issues in a range of epidemiological studies and explain how such issues can influence study findings, and may be mitigated